ankitLu/Algos/README.md

 # Algos
 Algorithmic Programs
-File read and insertion sort on numbers in file.
+-File read and insertion sort on numbers in file.
 Program considers only integeres.